 Oded is a faculty member of the Hebrew University of Jerusalem and has accumulated extensive experience with plant molecular biology and protein engineering.
 He has authored more than 160 scientific publications and is the inventor of 46 patents.
 He received the Outstanding Scientist Polak Award in 2002, the 1999 and 2010 Kay Award for Innovative and Applied Research and the 2012 Israel Prime Minister Citation for Entrepreneurship and Innovation.
 In addition to CollPlant, Oded is the scientific founder of nine companies, among them CBD-Technologies/FuturaGene, SP Nano Ltd., Melodea Ltd., Valentis Nanotech.
 Ltd. and Paulee CleanTec Ltd.

 Eran is a veteran financial executive in the biotech and industrial sectors.
-Prior to joining CollPlant, Eran served as the Chief Financial Officer of Tefron Ltd., a global industrial company traded on both the Tel Aviv Stock Exchange (TASE:TFRN) and on the OTCBB (OTC:TFRFF) in the U.S. he also served as Chief Financial Officer of Healthcare Technologies Ltd. (NASDAQ:HCTL), Gamida MedEquip and Gamida For Life, a group of companies specializing in the development, manufacturing and marketing of clinical diagnostic test kits worldwide and medical equipment and services to the biotech and high tech industries.
-Prior to Gamida, Eran served as a senior manager at Ernst & Young.
+He joined CollPlant in 2012 and prior to this, Eran served as the Chief Financial Officer of Tefron Ltd., a global industrial company traded on both the Tel Aviv Stock Exchange (TASE:TFRN) and on the OTCBB (OTC:TFRFF) in the U.S. He also served as Chief Financial Officer of Healthcare Technologies Ltd. (NASDAQ:HCTL), Gamida MedEquip and Gamida For Life, a group of companies specializing in the development, manufacturing and marketing of clinical diagnostic test kits worldwide and medical equipment and services to the biotech and high tech industries.
+Before Gamida, Eran served as a Senior Manager at Ernst & Young.
 Eran holds a BA in Accounting and Business Administration from the Tel Aviv College of Management and is a Certified Public Accountant.

 Vice President of R&D

-Nadav is an accomplished R&D manager with specific experience in the bio-surgery products.
-Prior to joining CollPlant, Nadav served as an Associate Director and manager of an R&D group at Omrix Biopharmaceuticals Ltd., a subsidiary of ETHICON Biosurgery, a Johnson & Johnson company.
+Nadav is an accomplished R&D Manager with specific experience in bio-surgery products.
+He joined CollPlant in 2014 and prior to this, Nadav served as an Associate Director and Manager of an R&D group at Omrix Biopharmaceuticals Ltd., a subsidiary of ETHICON Biosurgery, a Johnson & Johnson company.
 While at Omrix, Nadav led an international team developing hemostatic combination products and led base business support for production processes and products.
 Nadav holds a PhD from the Weizmann Institute of Science.

 Vice President of Regulatory Affairs and Quality Assurance

 Philippe brings over two decades of experience in Regulatory Affairs, Quality Assurance and Clinical Affairs in the international medical device industry.
-Prior to joining CollPlant, Philippe served for 14 years as Director of RA/QA/CA at InterVascular Datascope (now Maquet-Getinge), a manufacturer of cardiovascular long-term implants.
-He was also with 3M Medical, as Manager of Regulatory Affairs.
-Philippe holds a PharmD degree from the University of Pharmacy in Marseille, France.
+He joined CollPlant in 2011 and prior to this, Philippe served for 14 years as Director of RA/QA/CA at InterVascular Datascope (now Maquet-Getinge), a manufacturer of cardiovascular long-term implants.
+Philippe was also with 3M Medical, as Manager of Regulatory Affairs.
+Philippe holds a PharmD Degree from the University of Pharmacy in Marseille, France.

 Mr. Adi Goldin has been the Interim Chairman of the Board since May 29, 2016 and continues to serve the Company in this role to the present.
 He brings vast experience in the life science, industrial and hi-tech industries in the areas of investments, business strategy, deal structure and company management.
 Mr. Goldin served as a vice president at Docor International BV, and played a key role in investing, managing and nurturing technology-driven companies and startups in the information technology, industrial and life science industries.
 Until 2010, Mr. Goldin was the CEO of Softlib, an information technology company and served as VP of Investments and Analysis at Inventech Venture Capital (TASE: IVTC).
 Mr. Goldin practiced law in the offices of Israeli, Blustein, Kogan & Co. and was on the faculty of the joint MBA program of Tel Aviv University and Northwestern University's Kellogg School of Management.
 Mr. Goldin is a member of the Israel Bar Association and holds a BA and MA degree in economics and an LL.B from Tel Aviv University.